 Other Volunteering Opportunities

-Apart from the Palestinian Women’s Rights Program, we provide many other volunteer programs in the West Bank, demonstrating the wide array of opportunities available with us at Study in Palestine.
+Apart from the Palestinian Women’s Rights Program, we provide many other volunteer programs in the West Bank, demonstrating the vast array of opportunities available to us at Study in Palestine.
 These include:

 Internship in Palestine Program (1-3 months)Palestinian Laws & Legal Practices Internship